-- " creates activation along the river front, with opportunities for commercial uses, tourism, public events, recreation, improved pedestrian and cycle connections and other uses that are compatible with the noise and space limitations of the area - " ensures the river front is accessible for all users including people with disabilities having regard to the relationship and interface with the Riverside Expressway - " has regard to the relationship between, and safety of pedestrians, vehicles and cyclists - " creates parks and open spaces within the PDA including adjacent to and within the Brisbane River that provide for a variety of experiences and are accessible for all users including people with disabilities - " has regard to the relationship and interface with existing public realm and development including heritage places32 - Development should demonstrate consideration of the requirements, standards and guidance identified in the Crime Prevention through Environmental Design (CPTED): Guidelines for Queensland document, prepared by Queensland Police, 2007, as amended or replaced from time to time. - 32 See Schedule 3: Heritage places
+- creates a safe and inviting environment by promoting day and night activity, passive surveillance and use of permeable building facades37 - creates activation along the river front, with opportunities for commercial uses, tourism, public events, recreation, improved pedestrian and cycle connections and other uses that are compatible with the noise and space limitations of the area - ensures the river front is accessible for all users including people with disabilities having regard to the relationship and interface with the Riverside Expressway - has regard to the relationship between, and safety of pedestrians, vehicles and cyclists - provides parks, plazas and open spaces within the PDA including adjacent to and within the Brisbane River where appropriate, that provide for a variety of experiences and are accessible for all users including people with disabilities - has regard to the relationship and interface with existing public realm - 37 Development demonstrates practical conformance with the requirements, standards and guidance identified in the Crime Prevention through Environmental Design (CPTED): Guidelines for Queensland document, prepared by Queensland Police, 2007, as amended or replaced from time to time.

-- " contributes to improving access to and amenity of Miller Park and Queen's Park while respecting them as heritage places - " provides for small-scale built form interventions in Queens Park which respect its function as an existing park and heritage place including the relationship with existing heritage structures within the park - " ensures development on an archaeological place33 provides for appropriate management of the archaeological artefacts in accordance with the results of an archaeological investigation34 - " creates a diversity of spaces incorporating large gathering spaces as well as small areas, that allow for a range of different uses, including largescale events, recreation and circulation - " establishes a high quality hard and soft streetscape, utilising sub-tropical design principles, including building design and structures which provide shade and shelter for pedestrians and public spaces - " provides for preservation of any existing mature trees and new deep
+and development including heritage places38

+- emphasises the importance of the

+Brisbane River frontage and increases

+opportunities for use of the river by

+visitors as well as tourist, recreational

+and non-motorised vessels

+- contributes to improving access to and amenity of Miller Park and Queens Park while respecting them as heritage places39

+- provides for small-scale built form in Queens Park only if it:

+- respects its function as an existing park and heritage place including the relationship with existing heritage structures within the park

+- is mostly constructed from transparent materials.

+- " ensures development on an archaeological place40 provides for appropriate management of the archaeological artefacts in accordance with the results of an archaeological investigation41

+- " creates a diversity of spaces incorporating large gathering spaces

+- 38 See Schedule 3: Heritage places

+- 39 See Schedule 3: Heritage places

+- 40 See Schedule 3: Heritage places

+- 41 Development demonstrates practical conformance with the requirements, standards and guidance identified in the Department of Environment and Heritage Protection's Guideline: Archaeological investigations document, as amended and replaced from time to time.

+36 Development demonstrates practical conformance with the requirements, standards and guidance identifed in the applicable EDQ guidelines for the Queen's Wharf Brisbane PDA.

+as well as small areas, that allow for a range of different uses, including largescale events, recreation and circulation

-- planting where appropriate - integrates public art which is appropriate to the origins and history of the area and Brisbane - " supports illumination of key locations and features, creating appealing and safe day and night time experiences - " utilises high quality surfacing and landscaping to support effective and safe integration with, or segregation between traffic, pedestrians and cyclists - " provides high quality public realm furniture, public amenities and landscaping which enhances the visual amenity of the locality and streetscape.
+- " establishes a high quality hard and soft streetscape, utilising sub-tropical design and water sensitive urban design principles, including building design and structures which provide shade and shelter for pedestrians and public spaces - provides public realm surfaces which are durable and flood resilient, where subject to flood risk - integrates public art which is appropriate to the origins and history of the area and Brisbane - " supports illumination of key locations and features, creating appealing and safe day and night time experiences - utilises high quality surfacing and landscaping to support effective and safe integration with, or segregation between traffic, pedestrians and cyclists - provides high quality public realm furniture, public amenities and landscaping which enhances the visual amenity of the locality and streetscape.